rubymotion-community/motion-firebase/README.md

 #### parent

-Get a Fireball reference for the parent location.
-If this instance refers to the root of your Fireball, it has no parent, and therefore parent( ) will return `nil`.
+Get a Firebase reference for the parent location.
+If this instance refers to the root of your Firebase, it has no parent, and therefore parent( ) will return `nil`.

 ###### Return Value

-A Fireball reference for the parent location.
+A Firebase reference for the parent location.

 #### root

-Get a Fireball reference for the root location
+Get a Firebase reference for the root location

 ###### Return Value

-A new Fireball reference to root location.
+A new Firebase reference to root location.

 ## Class Methods

 #### sdkVersion

-Retrieve the Fireball SDK version.
+Retrieve the Firebase SDK version.

 #### dispatch_queue=(queue)